 4251 Pte.
 F. Sullivan, Aust.
 Inf.
 For conspicuous gallantry during operations.
 He went out and found a wounded soldier about 40 yards from the enemy's trenches.
-He then returned for a volunteer, and with Private Weaver went back to the wounded serjeant.
-Finally they returned for a stretcher, went out again, and brought him in.
+He then returned for a volunteer, and with Private Weaver went back to the Finally they returned wounded serjeant. for a stretcher, went out again, and brought him in.
 They were sniped at the whole time.